 - Hip dysplasia.
 Again all breeding stock need to be scored but environmental as well as genetic considerations need to be taken into account when selecting breeding pairs as well as when exercising immature animals.

 - Elbow dysplasia.
 Possibly at a higher prevalence than previously suspected (6%) but only 20% of breed stock are currently tested in Finland, with many breeders now screening for patella luxation in addition.
 Screening not yet required worldwide, and the majority of dogs have no problems with either.
 The elbow takes a pounding in agility, regular jogging and working trials.
 I would recommend checking the elbow status before embarking on these activities

 - Idiopathic Epilepsy.
 Thankfully, not common in our breed, currently around 1% prevalence in UK, compared with an all-breeds average of around 3%.
 Difficult to assess accurate prevalence as breeders are frequently not forthcoming about dogs with seizures of any kind, let alone those diagnosed with idiopathic epilepsy.

 - Drug sensitivity.
 A few FL owners have reported adverse reactions to certain wormers, anaesthetics, sedatives, anti-diarrhoea and chemotherapy medications.
 Along with some other pastoral breeds it is thought that a few FL may have MDR1 mutation, but as yet no FL has had a positive test result.
 Inform your vet that MDR1 is a possibility and inform the breed clubs of adverse reactions.

-Lapphund Club of Finland health pages - best viewed using a translation engine.
+Lapphund Club of Finland health pages - best viewed using a translation engine or a more concise version in English.
 The items are updated regularly and subject to owner approval information is given about unwell dogs.
-Hopefully at some point the breed clubs in UK will agree to have a similar list for all potentially inherited conditions.